Nuclear weapon: Weapons delivery

 A demilitarized, commercial launch of the Russian Strategic Rocket Forces R-36 ICBM; also known by the NATO reporting name: SS-18 Satan.
 Upon its first fielding in the late 1960s, the SS-18 remains the single highest throw weight missile delivery system ever built.

 The system used to deliver a nuclear weapon to its target is an important factor affecting both nuclear weapon design and nuclear strategy.
 The design, development, and maintenance of delivery systems are among the most expensive parts of a nuclear weapons program; they account, for example, for 57% of the financial resources spent by the United States on nuclear weapons projects since 1940.

+Gravity bomb

 The simplest method for delivering a nuclear weapon is a gravity bomb dropped from aircraft; this was the method used by the United States against Japan in 1945.
 This method places few restrictions on the size of the weapon.
 It does, however, limit attack range, response time to an impending attack, and the number of weapons that a country can field at the same time.
 With miniaturization, nuclear bombs can be delivered by both strategic bombers and tactical fighter-bombers.
 This method is the primary means of nuclear weapons delivery; the majority of US nuclear warheads, for example, are free-fall gravity bombs, namely the B61, which is being improved upon to this day.